-While most visitors are trolling through theme parks, truly happy travelers are enjoying enjoy these fabulous cool, happy, and fun things to do in Central Florida.
+While most visitors are trolling through theme parks, truly happy travelers will enjoy our favorite cool, happy, and fun things to do in Central Florida.

 An easy day trip from Orlando, the following attractions include some amazing historic sites, cultural activities, adventures, and natural areas, for people of all ages.
 Polk County Florida itself has over 550 lakes.